ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/04-application/assignment.md

 > [!NOTE]
 > This dashboard is filtering out training data.
 You are looking solely at the transactions made by our `monkey` service.

-For example, if, as a criminal, you traded only on Mondays and Wednesdays, you should see transactions that `monkey` made on Mondays and Wednesdays as being partially fraudulent.
+For example, if, as a criminal, you traded only on Mondays and Wednesdays, you should see transactions that `monkey` made on Mondays and Wednesdays as labeled partially fraudulent.
+Why partially?
+Because our pattern wasn't _simply_ Monday and Wednesdays; there are other many other variables in play.
+Conversely, you wouldn't see transactions on Tuesday and Thursday labeled fraudulent.

 Summary
 ===
 In less than an hour we were able to build, deploy, and validate a model which can successful predict fraudulent transactions.
-We built our model from actual fraudulent data (which you generated), classified as fraudulent (by our customer service team).
-We let Elastic do the heavy lifting of studying the complex relationship between the influencing variables to build a practical and fairly accurate model.
-All without requiring months of work by your data science team!
+All within Elasticsearch and without requiring months of work by your data science team!

-We created this workshop to show just how easy it is with Elastic to get additional value out of your APM data.
-You could imagine applying this concept to many different verticals with many different classifiers (e.g., not just fraud).
+We created this workshop to show just how easy it is with Elastic to get additional value out of your existing APM data.
+You could imagine applying this concept to many different industries.
+Furthermore, `classification` isn't limited to being a single value (e.g., `fraud`); you can Elastic to model and predict many different values (e.g., labeling certain transactions one way, and others another).

 Want to learn more about Elastic's support for [OpenTelemetry](https://www.elastic.co/what-is/opentelemetry) or our out-of-the-box [Machine Learning](https://www.elastic.co/elasticsearch/machine-learning)?
 [Reach out to us!](https://www.elastic.co/contact)